On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable hom relation and Grothendieck group of

-For later reference we state some results on the stable hom order among the same class in the Grothendieck group of $\SCMR$.
+For later reference we state some results on the stable hom relation between modules which give the same class in the Grothendieck group of $\SCMR$.
 The Grothendieck group of $\SCMR$ (more generally a triangulated category) is defined by

-where $\GSR$ is a free Abelian group $\bigoplus _{\ulX \in \mathrm{ind} \SCMR} \Z \cdot \ulX$.
+where $\GSR$ is a free abelian group $\bigoplus _{\ulX \in \mathrm{ind} \SCMR} \Z \cdot \ulX$.
 We refer the reader to \cite[Chapter 3]{H} for the details.
 Since $R$ is Gorenstein, one can show that $[\ulM ] = [\ulN ]$ in $K_0 (\SCMR )$ if and only if $[M \oplus P] = [N \oplus Q]$ in $K_0 (\CMR )$ for some free $R$-modules $P$, $Q$.

-\begin{lemma} If $R$ is of finite representation type, we have the equality as a subgroup of $\GSR$:
+\begin{lemma} If $R$ is of finite representation type, we have the equality of subgroups of $\GSR$:

 \end{lemma}

 \begin{proof} It follows from Corollary \ref{correspondence}, \cite[Theorem 13.7]{Y} and the definition of triangles in stable categories. \end{proof}